Ixrec/OuterWildsArchipelagoRandomizer/README.md

 <details>
 <summary>Click here to show instructions</summary>

 To do this, you need a `Ixrec.ArchipelagoRandomizer.zip` file.
-This repo's Releases page has all the mod `.zip`s for past releases (and the current `.zip`, which is what the Mod Manager normally downloads for you).
-If I've put a "prerelease" version somewhere, it's probably just a `.zip` uploaded to Discord.
+This repo's Releases page has all the mod `.zip`s for past releases and prereleases (and the current `.zip`, which is what the Mod Manager normally downloads for you).

 - In the Mod Manager, click the 3 dots icon, and select "Show OWML Folder".
 It should open something like `%AppData%\OuterWildsModManager\OWML`.
 - Open the `Mods/` subfolder.